rospiess/CrimeBook/README.md

 - Should unlinking a person from a case also be possible from the persons detail view?

+- Should it be possible to add comments when a case is closed?

 Ideas and Nice-to-have:
 -----------